mfsjr/manifold-dx/README.md

 - Simplified middleware - functions that receive actions, can be ordered before or after actions are performed.
 - State can always be represented by a flat mapping using property keys, regardless of how deeply nested.
-- Type-safe action API eliminates need to code either actions or reducers, simply call API
+- Type-safe generic API's eliminate the need to code action types, actions, action creators, reducers.
+  Just call the generic API's.
 - Immutable React data
 - Mutable state application nodes (state objects)